Pattywaak/canarytokensinstall/README.md

+## ASSUMPTIONS:
+1) You have a Ubuntu VM running either Ubuntu Client or Ubuntu Server
+2) You have root privileges on the machine

 ## STEP 1:

-Download the github package
+Download the GitHub package.
 ```
 git clone https://github.com/Pattywaak/canarytokensinstall.git
 ```
 ## STEP 2:

-Change to the canarytokensinstall directory
+Navigate over to the canarytokensinstall directory, should be in the current working directory when you ran the command from the previous step.
 ```
 cd canarytokensinstall
 ```
 ## STEP 3:

-Change the permissions of the canaryinstaller
+Change the permissions of the canaryinstaller to have execute prviliges
 ```
 sudo chmod +x canaryinstaller
 ```